arnodelorme/wp15/usecase-2.3/README.md

 ### Executing the pipeline

-Executing the pipeline from the Linux command-line is done using the following:
+Executing the pipeline from the Linux command line: matlab -nojvm -nodisplay -nosplash -r "ERP_Core_WB('source','destination');exit"
+Executing the pipeline from the matlab command line: ERP_Core_WB(source,destination)
+source: path to the BIDS dataset
+destination: path to the output folder

+*Note*: to execute from thr Linux terminal , the matlab function must be in the path or the terminal is the folder where the ERP_Core_WB.m function is located.
     ...

 ### Cleaning up